canada-ca/open-source-logiciel-libre/en/contribution.md

 It is highly unlikely that developers would intentionally include such information in their source code.
 As a result, the proposed categorization for the confidentiality of source code is considered unclassified unless the developer has included, inadvertently or otherwise, information that falls under the [exemptions](http://laws-lois.justice.gc.ca/eng/acts/a-1/page-3.html#h-10) and [exclusions](http://laws-lois.justice.gc.ca/eng/acts/a-1/page-10.html#h-29) of the [Access to Information Act](http://laws-lois.justice.gc.ca/eng/acts/A-1/) as listed above.
 Where feasible, this information should be removed from the source code to increase the ability for code to be shared.

 Some security considerations to keep in mind when developing software:

+### Source Code

+Source code may include, but are not limited to, code written for software projects, modules, plugins, scripts, middleware, and APIs; it does not, however, include code that is truly exploratory or disposable in nature, such as that written by a developer experimenting with a new language or library.

 ### Source Code Repository